DPGAlliance/dpg-standard/standard-questions.md

                     </li>
                     <li>What are the types of content that can be collected / stored / distributed?<br>Please list the types of content.
                     </li>
-                    <li>How does your solution handle inappropriate, misleading and illegal content?<br>Please describe (1) the policies for identifying inappropriate, misleading and illegal content and (2) the processes for detecting, moderating, reporting and removing inappropriate/ misleading / illegal content.
+                    <li>How does your solution handle inappropriate, misleading and illegal content?<br>Please describe (1) the mechanisms for identifying inappropriate, misleading and illegal content and (2) the processes for detecting, moderating, reporting and removing inappropriate/ misleading / illegal content.
 Please include the average response time for assessment and/or action.
                     </li>
                 </ul>
             </td>